Jemilius13/LITA_CAPSTONE_PROJECT/README.md

 --------------
   1. General Total Sales by Region Trajectory: The sales trend across regions sharply increased from West to South.
 Sales in the South region are significantly higher (927,820)
      compared to the other regions, this region has the highest demand or market penetration.
-  2. Product Performance on Total Sales by Region: Although the chart doesn’t break down product performance by region, all products likely have a higher concentration of sales in the South, given their overall share.
-Lower sales in the West suggest either lower demand across all products or the potential need for stronger marketing or distribution efforts.
+  2. Product Performance on Total Sales by Region:
+     The South region's dominance suggests that it might have the highest demand across all product lines, making it a priority for inventory and marketing investments.
+     The North and West regions, having smaller portions of the total sales, could represent opportunities for growth.
+Expanding marketing strategies or conducting market research in these regions might reveal untapped potential.
+     The East region, while not as high as the South, shows steady performance, suggesting it might also benefit from targeted promotions to increase its share further.
-  3. Overall Region Allocation Strategy: The current region allocation indicates that the South is the dominant market, and strategies to maintain or further strengthen its share are essential.
+  4. Overall Region Allocation Strategy: The current region allocation indicates that the South is the dominant market, and strategies to maintain or further strengthen its share are essential.
 The East and North regions present moderate performance but show potential for improvement through focused marketing.
 The West region is the weakest, suggesting the need        for an in-depth evaluation to identify growth opportunities or to consider alternative strategies tailored to this region's market dynamics.

 #### CONCLUSION
 ----------------------------